Chapter 1 : Manic Panic Mondays

-Biscuits and deathtraps for Annie for being awesome with the fixing and giving me the idea in the first place, respectively.
-Pink ponies for Gubby, who is diving in the insanity with me.
-And finally, Jordan, because she likes being mentioned.
+Love to Annie for giving me the idea in the first place; Gubby, for diving in the insanity with me; and finally, Jordan, because she likes being mentioned.

 ♥ ci by julia/ahoythere